 Alemnesh H. Mirkuzie is a senior public health researcher and the coordinator for the National Data Management Centre for heath at the Ethiopian Public Health Institute, Ethiopia.
 She is an Affiliate Assistant Professor at the University of Washington, USA and a research associate at the University of Bergen, Norway.
-She persuaded her undergraduate study in Ethiopia and her graduate studies in Sweden and Norway and awarded with Master’s in Medical Sciences, Master of Philosophy in Public Health and Doctoral Degree in International Health.
+She pursued her undergraduate study in Ethiopia and her graduate studies in Sweden and Norway and was awarded with a Master’s in Medical Sciences, Master of Philosophy in Public Health and Doctoral Degree in International Health.

 She has a Nursing background and over 15 years of experiences in clinical care, academics, and research in Ethiopia, Suri Lanka, Sweden and in Norway.
 Her research interests are on Maternal and Newborn health, HIV/AIDS, nursing, health system, quality of care, health policy, evidence translation, diseases burden estimation, mortality, public health emergencies, disease prevention, big data analytics and visualization, health data governance and repository.